 Dates - the opening and closing dates/duration in days

-Step 05: Click on Add more button after entering the task details to add more tasks and their details
+Step 05: Add more tasks Click on Add more button after entering the task details to add more tasks and their details

-Step 06: After entering all tasks and tasks' details, go to Gantt & Reports
+Step 06: Click on Gantt & Reports After entering all tasks and tasks' details, go to Gantt & Reports

-Step 07: Select Gantt charts - Your Gantt chart is ready.
+Step 07: Create your Gantt Chart Select Gantt charts - Your Gantt chart is ready.
 Print it, share it and get the ball rolling!

 - Good for a small project with a limited number of tasks.
 Fitting the chart within a screen may become difficult for large projects.

-- Excel Gantt chart with dependencies are hard to represent within the chart.
-It gets even more complicated if ad-hoc changes are made to the dates while planning.
+- Excel Gantt charts with dependencies are hard to represent within the chart.
+It gets even more complicated if changes are made to the dates while planning.

 - Project members cannot work simultaneously to populate tasks in the sheet.